 The XBRL Benefits

-By using XBRL, organisations can enhance financial data integrity and simplify compliance with evolving regulations.
+By using XBRL, organisations can enhance financial data integrity and manage compliance with evolving regulations more effectively.

 Drawbacks of XBRL Filing